 - The CMS platform functions as a Cloud-based SaaS that offers outstanding performance results in storing content and maintaining traffic.

-- Kontent offers a global CDN via Fastly, which offers fast content delivery services on multiple sites and improves site performance.
+- Kontent offers a global CDN via Fastly, which offers fast content delivery services on CMS for multiple sites and improves site performance.

 The Future of Multi-Site Management

 With an increasing rate of ownership of digital devices globally, it is natural to assume that the future of content would be driven by speed and consistency.
 Multi-site management, along with the use of a headless CMS, would command the future of the digital experience on a global scale.